TEDx Rules

 Attendance:

-- Up to 100 individuals may attend your event in person.
+• Up to 100 people may attend your event in person.

-- Only individuals who have attended a qualifying TED conference may organize an event with more than 100 in-person attendees.
+• Only individuals who have attended a qualifying TED conference may organize an event with more than 100 attendees.
 The primary license holder — the individual whose name is on the application form — must be the one who meets this requirement.

 Duration: